fatlard1993/dotfiles/scripts/README.md

 ### gpmdp.js
 This is a node app that is used for talking to the gpmdp application.
 It is very raw and doesn't do much, I just made it when I was bored..

+### initWorkspaces

+This script runs at login and sets up a base set of windows in workspaces.

+* vs code automatically reopens a new window with the most recent thing used.
+To disable this behavior you must set the "window.restoreWindows" to "none".